 Windows 10 and 11 allow native support for HEIF files on Windows Photos.
 The feature is not enabled by default, and the Windows Photos app provides a link to a paid extension in the Microsoft store.
 The extensions would cost $1 (it is a one-time purchase).
 After installation, you can view HEIC images on a Windows 10/11 PC.
-Installing both these extensions is required; having a HEIC file extension alone without HEVC extension would fail to view HEIC images (due to the fact that both HEIC and HEIF are based on High Efficiency Video Coding (HEVC)).
+Installing both these extensions is required; having a HEIC file extension alone without HEVC extension would fail to view HEIC images (HEIC and HEIF are based on High Efficiency Video Coding (HEVC)).

 Now you know how to turn multiple HEIC files into JPEGs.
-You can try out the free version of DocuFreezer and see if it works for your tasks.
+You can try out the trial version of DocuFreezer and see if it works for your tasks.